 The elastic bands which are used in traditional braces can often create unwanted friction and can trap food.
 When the need for this band is eliminated, the friction is reduced and allow the teeth to slide easier.
 The chances for getting food stuck in the braces also goes down which helps to prevent hygiene problems.
 Additionally, when less force is needed to move teeth the patient is often more comfortable and the entire process is over more quickly.

 Typically, the amount of check-up visits needed for self-ligating braces is also fewer than traditional braces.

 When using traditional braces, the treatment time is usually around 18 to 36 months.
 When using self-ligating braces, that treatment time can be cut down by up to 6 months.
 The exact time needed will be determined by the issues which are being addressed.

-To determine if these braces are a good option for you, contact the office and schedule a braces consultation with Dr. Hessamfar.
-He will make sure you receive the best treatment available for your unique needs.
+To determine if self-ligating braces will be a good fit for you, contact the office to schedule a free orthodontic consultation with orthodontist Dr. Hessamfar.
+He can also guide you through the decision-making process and will help you to choose the best type of braces for your exact needs.